Are you thinking of sharing your story in the media? Here’s what you need to know

 How much time has passed since the event?

 There is no rule as to how long it needs to be since an event has passed before you’re ready to speak about it.
 Some people want to talk on the day, for others it could be years.
-The key is to make sure you feel able to talk about what happened to you without becoming overwhelmed.

 If you have been through trauma, I would personally recommend making sure that you have had, or are having, therapy to help you process what happened first - but this is a personal choice.

-Our experiences - especially difficult ones - can dramatically shape the course of our lives.
-The whole stories of our experiences are often full of details and nuances that could fill a whole book.
-But most articles are between 500 and 1,500 words long, while case studies (shorter stories within a wider article) may be just 100 to 300 words.
+Our personal stories are often full of details and nuances that could fill a whole book, but most articles are between 500 and 1,500 words long, while case studies (shorter stories within a wider article) may be just 100 to 300 words.

 What is your plan for the day of publication?
 Do you have a support network in place?